AliAlkadhim/PDF_Uncertainty/README.md

 cd [path to xFitter];   ./configure --enable-lhapdf --enable-nnpdf --enable applgrid

-If you don't have xFitter (or its dependencies such as QCDNUM, lapack, etc.) installed, first run ./install-xfitter/install-lapack then run ./install_xifitter/install-xfitter
+If you don't have xFitter (or its dependencies such as QCDNUM, lapack, etc.) installed, first run cd install_xfitter && chmod +x install-lapack && ./install-lapack then run chmod +x install-xfitter && ./install-xfitter

 Install any LHAPDF PDF set, with lhapdf command, or from https://lhapdf.hepforge.org/pdfsets (and unpack)